Luca Crosta

-Luca Crosta (born 23 February 1998) is an Italian professional footballer who plays as a goalkeeper for Kategoria e Parë club Dinamo Tirana.
+Luca Crosta (born 23 February 1998) is an Italian professional footballer who plays as a goalkeeper for Serie D club Alba.
 He began his career in the youth system of Milan.

 Club career

 Early life and career

 Crosta was born in Milan, and developed his football career in the youth system of his hometown club, A.C.
 Milan.

 Cagliari

 He transferred to Cagliari on 8 July 2016.
 In his first season, he made 13 appearances for Cagliari's Primavera team, and was among the substitutes – without being used – for 18 Serie A matches, before making his senior debut on 28 May 2017 against his former club in the final match not only of Cagliari's season but also of their Sant'Elia stadium.
 Cagliari took an early lead, then Crosta made a fine save from Carlos Bacca, and then saved a penalty taken by the same player.
 Crosta then fouled Bacca to concede a second penalty, from which Gianluca Lapadula equalised for Milan.
 In the last minute of the match, Fabio Pisacane gave Cagliari the victory and a top-half finish.

 The following day, Crosta signed his first professional contract with Cagliari, to run until 2019.